check-spelling-sandbox/backbeat/docs/transient-crr-source.md

 ### Storage limit

-There is a risk of filling up the transient source, in case the backlog of CRR to the clouds is too important.
+There is a risk of filling up the transient source, if the backlog of CRR to the clouds is too important.
 This may occur in the following
 cases: